Meet our Editor: Trisha Buckley

 Heather is an award winning children’s author and journalist.
 Her books for children include Ferret on the Loose (2013) and Happy Pants – Why is mummy so sad?
 (2014).
 The latter was recognised as a recommended title in the Australian Family Therapists literature awards, 2015.
 Her writing for children has also appeared in Pearson Education’s Explore and Challenge magazines and The Sunday Age.
 She has worked for many years as a journalist with her work appearing in The Age, The Big Issue and the Victorian Writer.

-Margot Hillel has wide involvement in the field of children’s and young adult literature.
-She has been National President of the CBCA and President of the Australasian Children’s Literature Association for Research.
+Margot Hillel is an Emeritus Professor at Australian Catholic University.
+She has wide involvement in the field of children’s and young adult literature.
 Her research interests focus on constructions of childhood in children’s literature, and the history of children’s literature.
-She is on the editorial boards of a number of international journals, reviews widely, has published extensively in her field and has an OAM for services to children’s literature.
+She has judged many literary awards including the Prime Minister’s Literary Awards for Children’s and Young Adult Literature, the Phoenix Award, the New Illustrators’ Award, the CBCA Book of the Year and the Young Australian Writer of the Year Awards.
+She reviews widely, has published extensively in her field, and has an OAM for services to children’s literature.

 Lisa Hoad Mercer